qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 explanations.

 Input parameters such as strings, booleans, or numerical values have default values.
-To use them, specify ``None`` for the corresponding parameter entry.
+To use them, specify ``None`` in the corresponding parameter entry.

 For output data objects, type the file path to be used to save it, just as it is done from the toolbox.
 If you want to save the result to a temporary file, use